akhilbrucelee066/WhatThePrompt-codebase/README.md

 # WHAT THE PROMPT
-- "Wikipedia" or "Social Media" for "AI-Prompts")
+- "Wikipedia" or "Social Media" for "AI-Prompts"
-- let's everyone place Brick by Brick in 'Prompt wall' to stand tall across any contemporary AI/Agents, "because, AI agents may change but "prompts" won't". so, let's educate everyone..
+- let's everyone place Brick by Brick in building 'Prompt wall' to stand tall across any contemporary AI/Agents, "because, AI agents may change but "prompts" won't". so, let's educate everyone..

 ## - Shortly, a Prompt Hub to save "AI ILLITERACY" and save JOBs of fellow technicians..
 ## - Trust me bro, AI won't take your job unless you settle in category of "AI ILLITERACY"...